Need a job in Berlin? CareerFoundry has the answer.

 A job in Berlin?
 Are you a unicorn?

 Don’t worry.
-You’re allowed a career change, just as much as the next person yearning to yank himself up by his or her proverbial bootstraps and demand a better life.
+You’re allowed a career change, just as much as the next person yearning to yank themselves up by their proverbial bootstraps and demand a better life.
 Take a class as a private student alongside your current job.
 And if you do, CareerFoundry puts their money where their mouth is:

 If you don’t get a job within six months of graduating, you get a full refund.